vfcash/VFC-Core/README.md

 Transactions are free, there is no charge for making a transaction on the network.
 However transactions can optionally create inflation of the currency which is partly paid back to the node operators as rewards.

 VFC is a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.
 The usual method is to mine some.
+Also you can transfer VFC to your node's reward address `vfc reward` will identify your reward public key / address and as such your node will automatically verify itself within the hour.

 Join us on Telegram [@vfcash](https://t.me/vfcash)